FactorySimPy/FactorySimPy/docs/basic_components.md

 <hr style="height:2px;border:none;color:blue; background-color:grey;" />

  A Sink is a terminal node that collects flow items at the end.
 Once an item enters the sink, it is considered to have exited the system and cannot be retrieved or processed further.
 The sink can have multiple input edges but no output edges.
-[More details on how to configure the parameter `out_edge_selection` can be found here](configuring_parameters.md) It only has a single state "COLLECTING_STATE".
+[More details on how to configure the parameter `out_edge_selection` can be found here](configuring_parameters.md).
+It only has a single state "COLLECTING_STATE".
 The API documentation can be found in [Sink](sink.md)

+ **Behavior**
+ During a simulation run, sink waits for an item to be available at one of its input edges and accepts that item, records the statistics and destructs that item.

 **Usage**